ASCHEET/kickstarter-analysis/Written_Report_Template.md

 ### Conclusions about the Outcomes based on Goals show that keeping fundraisers below $5,000 has a significantly higher success rate than above $5,000.
 Also, there is much more data (Kickstarter campaigns) that can be evaluated below $25,000.

 ### Limitations of this dataset show charts can be misleading as there are very few campaigns (less than 40 total both failed and successful) that were over $25,000.
-### Figure 3 below shows an Outcomes Based on Goals but has the Number of Campaigns plotted on a secondary axis to give an additional perspective of what might be expected.
+### Figure 3 below shows Outcomes Based on Goals but has the Number of Campaigns plotted on a secondary axis to give an additional perspective of how much more Kickstarter data there was to analyize for campaigns below $25,000.
+For example, there was 1,004 campaigns below $25,000 versus 42 campaigns above $25,000.
 ![Figure 3 - Outcomes Based on Goals with Number of Campaigns on Secondary Axis](https://github.com/ASCHEET/kickstarter-analysis/blob/main/Outcomes_vs.Goalswnumber_of_campaigns.png?raw=true)
 ### Additionally, how long to expect to have a fundraiser open may help to understand when to start or how much time is needed to collect for successful campaigns.
-Below, in Figure 4, shows
-### that most successful fundraisers that were given more than 50 days to collect donations were much more successful.
-More than 50 days the success vs failure inverses after 60 days showing more
-### 'failed' campaigns than 'successful'.
+### In Figure 4 below, most successful fundraisers that were given up to 30 days to collect donations were much more successful.
+More than 50 days of collection, the success vs failure plot intersects after 60 days showing more 'failed' campaigns than 'successful'.
 ![Figure 4 - Outcomes Based on Funding Duration](https://github.com/ASCHEET/kickstarter-analysis/blob/main/Outcomes_based_on_funding_duration.png?raw=true)